amongus9000/HearthDocs/docs/intro.md

 # HearthCraft

-## Welcome to the HearthCraft Wikit
+## Welcome to the HearthCraft Wiki